 While you may feel ready to exit your business it is imperative to show that it still has opportunities that lie ahead.
 Prospective buyers will not be interested in a company that has no growth prospects, or worse has already started on a downward spiral.
 You should ensure that optimal stock levels are held and and potential growth opportunities are undertaken which can add additional value to your business from prospective buyers.
 The fact that you are now planning to sell your business is no time to rest on your laurels as this will give the impression to prospective buyers that you have not been undertaking opportunities to grow the business.

-Our FREE eBook: The Definitive Guide to Selling Your Business, provides a helpful overview of the process of selling your business.
-Download your copy now.
+Our publication, The Definitive Guide to Selling Your Business, provides a helpful overview of the process of selling your business.
+Download an excerpt now.

 If you or any of your clients are currently planning to sell a business in the next 12-24 months now is the time to start understanding what can be done to ensure your business is ready to go to the market.
-Call on 1300 784 667 or submit an online enquiry today to arrange your free initial consultation with one of our Directors.
+Call on 1300 784 667 or submit an online enquiry today to arrange a consultation with our Director, Michael Quinn.